zicklag/docs-1/contributing/translations.md

 ---
 description:
-  The platform supports internationalization across the entire App.
+  Directus supports internationalization across the entire App.
 Many languages are currently supported, with more being added all the time.
-Anyone can add or refine any languages through the integration with CrowdIn.
+Anyone can add or refine any languages through the integration with CrowdIn
 readTime: 2 min read
 ---